NdanuGrace/menu-management/README.md

 STEPS
-1. Created a user Interface using html and css
+1. Created a user Interface using html
+2. Styled the User Interface using css
-2. Used javaScript for the user interactivity through; adding event listeners creating elements fetching data froma public API
+3. Used javaScript for the user interactivity through;
+   - selecting elements
+   - adding event listeners to the buttons
+   - creating a function geList and getRecipe that fetches data from an external Api
+   - looping over the data to access each individual information for the mealID , mealImage and the mealTitle
+   - creating elements
+4. Constant testing and debugging